 - They are concerned with all matters of the mind, including everyday thought processes and behaviours.

 - The title 'psychologist' on its own means someone has gained a degree in psychology.
 It is not legally protected.

 A psychiatrist is someone who has had medical training and has decided to specialise in psychiatry.
 The term psychiatry refers to the study of mental disorders.
 This includes their diagnosis, management and prevention.
 Psychiatrists often work on a broad range of cases alongside an area of expertise and research.

 Psychiatry builds its knowledge by observing and researching various conditions.
-A diagnostic system aims to identify clusters of behaviours that occur together - commonly described as syndromes.
-These are then researched to understand any social, psychological or physical causes, with a view of establishing an effective way of helping.
+A diagnostic system aims to identify clusters of behaviours that occur together – commonly described as syndromes.
+These are then researched to understand any social, psychological or physical causes, with a view to establishing an effective way of helping.

 Psychiatrists can work with people of any age.
 Yet they tend to work with those with more severe conditions and/or those that require medical intervention.

-Adult mental illness specialties
+Adult mental illness specialities